matias-vazquez/SistemasEmbebidos/LSE04/README.md

 4. Modify the previous code to include three operands
 5. Write a program to compute the following equation $6x^2 + 9x + 2$.
 Read the value of $x$ using `scanf` and print the result using `printf`.
 Use the `MUL` instruction to compute multiplications found in this program.

+## Report
+Turn in a technical report including the following:
+* Links to GitHub of Activities of part I and II
+* Links to YouTube with demo videos of your working code
+* Screenshots of the Terminal showing the output of your programs
+* Conclusions